 Here’s the 2019 NBA Playoffs Calendar for iPhone and Mac, hand-made* by me.
-It’s updated with the scores each time a game is finished, and it’s updated as the schedule is announced.
+It’s updated with the scores each time a game is played, and it’s updated as the schedule is announced.
 The events show up in your regular Calendar app so you don’t have to go to a website for the schedule and then waste time switching back and forth with your regular calendar.
 Have it all in one place.
 Fast and easy.

 In Week View, it looks like this (click to see the larger version):